Public trees are those trees for which we are responsible, as opposed to privately-owned trees, or trees on private land. Public trees may be in:

 If the tree is touching overhead electric wires report safety concerns to Northern Powergrid.

-If a problem relates to a tree in a private property, this is a civil matter; you'll need to contact the land owner or land lord as we're unable to help.
+If a problem relates to a tree in a private property, you should try to settle the dispute with the property owner informally before we are able to intervene.